ayamagroup/CS250-Software-Dev-Lifecycle/README.md

 This repository serves as a reflection of my journey through the CS 250 course, showcasing the application of Agile methodologies and the lessons learned.
 It is part of a broader portfolio that captures my growth and learning in the field of computer science.

 ---

-**Note:** Please ensure that your instructor has been added as a collaborator to this repository and has access to all the files included.